nfisher23/nickolasfisher.com/content/blog/How-to-Provision-a-Server-with-Java-using-Ansible.md

 This unpacks the tarball and places it into the directory previously created.

-Finally, we will update alternatives (and, as a bonus, we&#39;ll set the JAVA\_HOME environment variable):
+Finally, we will update alternatives (and, as a bonus, we'll set the JAVA\_HOME environment variable):

 ```yaml
     - name: update alternatives for java